 Short Movie Club for English Learners

 I run an online short movie club for English learners (called Shorts and Coffee) where we learn English with amazing short films together and chat about them in our virtual café (chat room).
 The club also includes an online course focused on colloquial English and movie vocabulary.
 I’d really love to have you join us!
-You can find out more about it here.
+Update: The movie club is closed for enrollment but you can sign up for my FREE biweekly film-inspired lessons here.

 And please share this article with other movie lovers, too.